-All of our techniques to study algebras of conformal blocks and branching algebras are carried out on graded pieces of these algebras.
+All of the techniques we have used to study algebras of conformal blocks and branching algebras are carried out on graded pieces of these algebras.
 Because of this, much of what we say can be extended to nice graded subalgebras, in particular these statements apply to the projective coordiante ring of the coarse moduli spaces $\mathcal{M}_{C, \vec{p}}(\vec{\lambda}, L)$.
-In particular, the correlation map $F_{C, \vec{p}}: \mathcal{V}^{\dagger}_{C, \vec{p}}(G) \to \hat{\mathfrak{A}}_n$ induces a map on projective coordinate rings.
+In particular, the correlation map $F_{C, \vec{p}}: \mathcal{V}^{\dagger}_{C, \vec{p}}(G) \to \hat{\mathfrak{A}}_n$ induces a map on projective coordinate rings: